jxai/lean-conky-config/README.md

 /path/to/lean-conky-config/font/install -f
 ```

+## Automatic device discovery

+Unlike many other Conky configs out there, LCC works out of the box.
+It automatically discover network interfaces and mounted disks, so you don't have to manually configure them.
+Moreover, it monitors device changes.
+When WiFi is toggled, the NETWORK section is dynamically updated; and when you plug/unplug USB drives, DISK USAGE will reflect almost instantly.

 ## Customization

 While LCC is made to work out of the box, it is also designed to serve your needs for customization.
 To get started, create your local configuration file `local.conf`: